Bio-soft matter physics

 Matej Kanduč, a senior research associate at the Department of Theoretical Physics of the Jožef Stefan Institute, Ljubljana.

-Research focus: Theoretical modeling and computational simulations of biological and soft-matter systems
+Research focus: Theory and molecular modeling of biological and soft-matter systems

 E-Mail: matej.kanduc@ijs.si